Kimberly Dozier

-Kimberly Dozier (born July 6, 1966) is a contributor to CNN.
-She was previously a contributor to TIME Magazine and contributing writer for The Daily Beast and covered intelligence and counterterrorism for the Associated Press.
+Kimberly Dozier (born July 6, 1966) is an American journalist who is currently a contributor to CNN.
+She was previously a contributor to Time magazine, contributing writer for The Daily Beast and covered intelligence and counterterrorism for the Associated Press.
 Prior to that, she was a CBS News correspondent for 17 years, based mostly overseas.
 She was stationed in Baghdad as the chief reporter in Iraq for CBS News for nearly three years prior to being critically wounded on May 29, 2006.
 She was the 2014-2015 General Omar N. Bradley Chair in Strategic Leadership, at the Army War College, Penn State Law and Dickinson College.

 Biography

 Dozier was born in Honolulu, Hawaii, one of six siblings, and raised by Benjamin (died 2016), a construction worker and retired Marine who served in World War II, and Dorothy Dozier (died 2008).

 Dozier attended St. Timothy's School, an all-girls boarding school in Stevenson, Maryland.
 She holds a bachelor's degree from Wellesley College (1987) and a master's degree in foreign affairs from the University of Virginia (1993).
 From 1988 through 1991, Dozier served as a Washington, D.C.–based reporter for The Energy Daily, New Technology Week, and Environment Week, covering congressional policy and industry regulation.
 From 1992 through 1995, while living in Cairo, Dozier did freelance work for the CBS Radio Network, Christian Science Monitor Radio, and Voice of America, as well as writing for The Washington Post and the San Francisco Chronicle.

 From 1996 through 1998, Dozier was an anchor for BBC World Service's program titled World Update, an hour-long, live foreign affairs broadcast, among other programs.
 From 1996 through 2002, Dozier served as the London bureau chief and chief European correspondent for CBS Radio News and as a reporter for CBS News television.
 Her assignments included the war in Iraq, the war in Afghanistan and the hunt for Osama bin Laden, the crisis and refugee exodus in the Balkans, Vladimir Putin's election, the death of Princess Diana, the Northern Ireland peace process, and the Khobar barracks bombing in Dhahran.
 She has interviewed dozens of newsmakers, including U.S. Gen. Joseph Dunford, Stan McChrystal (ret.)
 David Petraeus, Secretary of State Condoleezza Rice, Gerry Adams and Yasser Arafat.